University of Manchester: Professional services

-A number of professional services, organised as "directorates", support the university.
-These include: Directorate of Compliance and Risk, Directorate of Estates and Facilities, Directorate of Finance, Directorate of Planning, Directorate of Human Resources, Directorate of IT Services, Directorate of Legal Affairs and Board Secretariat and Governance Office, Directorate of Research and Business Engagement, Directorate for the Student Experience, Division of Communications and Marketing, Division of Development and Alumni Relations, Office for Social Responsibility and the University Library.
-Additionally, professional services staff are found within the faculty structure, in such roles as technician and experimental officer.
+A number of professional services, organised as directorates, support the university.
+These include the Directorates of Compliance and Risk, Estates and Facilities, Finance, Planning, Human Resources, IT Services, and Legal Affairs, as well as the Board Secretariat and Governance Office, the Directorate of Research and Business Engagement, the Directorate for the Student Experience, the Division of Communications and Marketing, the Division of Development and Alumni Relations, the Office for Social Responsibility and the University Library.
+Professional services staff are also embedded within the faculty structure, in roles such as technician and experimental officer.

-Each directorate reports to the registrar, secretary and chief operating officer, who in turn reports to the president of the university.
-There is also a director of faculty operations in each faculty, overseeing support for these areas.
+Each directorate reports to the Registrar, Secretary and Chief Operating Officer, who in turn reports to the President of the university.
+A Director of Faculty Operations sits within each faculty, overseeing support for these areas.

 Finances

-In the financial year ending 31 July 2024, the University of Manchester had a total income of £1.365 billion (2022/23 – £1.346 billion) and total expenditure of £1.025 billion (2022/23 – £1.239 billion).
-Key sources of income included £714.3 million from tuition fees and education contracts (2022/23 – £659.9 million), £151.0 million from funding body grants (2022/23 – £184.2 million), £287.9 million from research grants and contracts (2022/23 – £271.1 million), 31.2 million from investment income (2022/23 – 17.4 million) and £8.3 million from donations and endowments (2022/23 – £18.6 million).
+In the financial year ending 31 July 2024, the University of Manchester recorded a total income of £1.365 billion (2022/23 – £1.346 billion) and total expenditure of £1.025 billion (2022/23 – £1.239 billion).
+Key sources of income included £714.3 million from tuition fees and education contracts (2022/23 – £659.9 million), £151.0 million from funding body grants (2022/23 – £184.2 million), £287.9 million from research grants and contracts (2022/23 – £271.1 million), £31.2 million from investment income (2022/23 – £17.4 million) and £8.3 million from donations and endowments (2022/23 – £18.6 million).

-At year end, Manchester had endowments of £240.2 million (2023 – £221.6 million) and total net assets of £2.215 billion (2023 – £1.870 billion).
-It holds the seventh-largest endowment of any university in the UK.
+At the year end, Manchester had endowments of £240.2 million (2023 – £221.6 million) and total net assets of £2.215 billion (2023 – £1.870 billion).
+It has the seventh‑largest endowment of any university in the UK.

 Academic profile

-The University of Manchester is the largest university in the UK (following The Open University and University College London).
-The University of Manchester attracts international students from 160 countries around the world.
+The University of Manchester is the largest university in the United Kingdom, after the Open University and University College London.
+It attracts international students from 160 countries worldwide.

-Well-known members of the university's current academic staff include computer scientist Steve Furber, economist Richard Nelson, novelist Jeanette Winterson, and physicist Brian Cox.
+Among the university's most prominent current academics are the computer scientist Steve Furber; the novelist Jeanette Winterson; and the physicist Brian Cox.